Beasta/grumpZip/README.md

-# unzip
+# zip
-Unzip files on the command line
+Zip files from the command line

 If grump has not yet been installed, you can do so using:
 ```bash